-Prerequisite(s): (614-111 Architectural Drafting 1 or 607-111 Architectural Drafting I) and 804-116 College Technical Math 2
+Prerequisite(s): 614-111 Architectural Drafting 1 Corequisite(s): 614-113 Architectural Drafting 2

-Corequisite(s): 614-113 Architectural Drafting 2

-614-160 Model Based Steel Detailing
+614-160 Model Based Steel Detailing // 3 cr

 In this course the student learns how to use SDS/2 steel detailing software, one of the more advanced 3D-drafting systems used by structural steel detailers in the industry today.
 The fourth-semester student first uses the SDS/2 Drawing Editor to complete a variety of detailed shop drawings of structural steel beams.
 The student then goes through basic training on SDS/2 3D Modeling, and once this training is complete, he/she uses the SDS/2 software to produce structural steel detail and erection drawings for all the structural steel items in his or her Technical Problems project.